rapid-sensemaking-framework/cosense/README.md

 If you make changes in `src` to the UI, you will get live reload for development.

 ## To build for production:

+Create a file called `.env-prod`, and set the appropriate environment variables, based on the above documentation.

 ```
 npm run tsbuild-electron